WordPoints/points-logs-regenerator/README.md

 trigger the regeneration of the points logs manually, for example, if you have just installed a translation.

-This module adds a button to the _WordPoints » Points Logs_ administration screen, which will cause the points logs to be regenerated when clicked.
+This extension adds a button to the _WordPoints » Points Logs_ administration screen, which will cause the points logs to be regenerated when clicked.
 Note that all of the logs for a site will be regenerated at once, not just those of one points type.